SpeedyVelcro/sc-88-pro-reabank/README.md

 instruments, and the "Variation" banks contain the supported instruments from the extended "GS" standard.

-Maps such as the "SC-88 Map" and "SC-55 Map" send the Bank LSB to override the setting of the map buttons on the front of your device.
+Banks marked "SC-88 Map", "SC-55 Map" and "Native Map" send the Bank LSB to override the setting of the map buttons on the front of your device.
+The banks that don't have a map marked in brackets send Bank LSB 0, which just uses whatever map your device is currently set to (usually the native map).
+If the behaviour is confusing to you I would recommend consulting pages 127 and 188 of the SC-88 Pro Owner's Manual.

 The "Drum Sets" bank contains all the instruments for your drum channel.
 Typically this is used only on channel 10 if you're using the